 After 1-2 weeks, the fermenting activity will diminish and the brine will turn cloudy and taste acidic.

 Pour the fermented tabasco peppers, including brine, into a pot along with vinegar.
-Alternatively, you can strain and toss the brine, then add the solids to a pot with vinegar and 1/2 cup water or more as desired.
+Alternatively, you can strain and toss the brine, then add the solids to a pot with vinegar and 1/2 cup water or more as desired + 1/4 teaspoon salt.
+Or use only a part of the brine for a thicker sauce.
 More brine = more salty.
 Bring to a quick boil.
 Reduce heat and simmer for 15 minutes.

 Cool slightly then add to a food processor.
 Process until smooth.